-- 1. Change the lube oil filter every 200 hours. - 2.
+- 1. Change the lube oil filter every with every oil change. - 2.
 Use a filter wrench to remove old filter.
 Dispose of filter in approved manner. - 3.
 Make sure the gasket from the old filter is removed and discarded.
 Clean mount face. - 4.
-Spread a thin film of engine oil on the rubber gasket on the new filter and screw it on nipple until gasket meets the sealing surface. - Using hands only no wrench tighten filter one-half turn farther.
+Spread a thin film of engine oil on the rubber gasket on the new filter and screw it on nipple until gasket meets the sealing surface. - 5.
+Using hands only no wrench tighten filter one-half turn farther.
 Overtightening can do damage to filter housing. - 6.
 Fill engine with recommended oil.
 Start engine and check for leakage.
 Stop engine, wait 3 minutes, and check oil level.
-Add additional oil if necessary. - Oil filter part numbers are: 773LW3 - #24-02001
+Add additional oil if necessary. - 7.
+Oil filter part numbers are: